- Food and Cooking»

 Where to Get Flor de Jamaica or Loose Tea

-I found a few new facts that my husband did not know about hibiscus tea.
-The portion of the plant that is steeped for the drink is the calyx, the cover around the fruit of the hibiscus sabdariffa.
+A few interesting facts about hibiscus tea.
+The part of the plant used for the drink is the calyx, the cover around the fruit of the hibiscus sabdariffa.

 The flower will last a good part of the summer and after it fades the calyx gets fleshy creating a sort of fruit.
-The fruit part is removed and the calyces or sepals are dried in the sun for the market.
-By harvest time the sepals are a very dark red.
+By harvest time the sepals covering the fruit are a very dark red.
+Farmers remove the fruit and spread the calyces on drying racks in the sun for the market.

 Bulk hibiscus tea is not easy to buy in some areas of the U.S.

-1. In Southern California the Mexican food markets are the first source to find hibiscus on bulk bins.
+1. The Mexican food markets are the first source to find bulk bin hibiscus.

 2. Check out the swap meets that have a big Latino presence.